ahandsel/Japan_Blog/English/to-in order to-so as to.md

 `In order to` is normal before a negative infinitive but `to` by itself is not usually used.

 Example Sentences:
-* `In order not to` oversleep, I set the alarm for seven o’clock.
+* `In order not to` oversleep, I set the alarm for seven o'clock.
 * I walked very slowly across the room with the drinks `in order not` to spill them.